-Though, the columns bearing the names of the two states were different, what was recorded for Enugu State was exactly what came up under Ondo State when this reporter sought to find out the result for the state.
+Though, the columns bearing the names of the two states were different, what was recorded for Enugu State was exactly what came up under Ondo State.

-On the computed result of the audit, only five South West states− Oyo, Ogun, Osun, Ekiti and Lagos have their data computed.
-All the Northern states including the Federal Capital Territory were marked pending− suggesting they were still being processed.
+On the computed result of the audit, only five South West states− Oyo, Ogun, Osun, Ekiti and Lagos – have their data computed.
+All the Northern states, including the Federal Capital Territory, FCT, were marked pending, suggesting that they were still being processed.
 Ondo State was however marked processed.

 Similarly, Abia and Bayelsa states were the only two states from the South East and South South geo-political zones that were still pending.